 Q: What drinking limits do you recommend?

-This post was written in collaboration with Dr. Jennifer Hirshfeld-Cytron, a board-certified physician in OB/GYN and Reproductive Endocrinology and Infertility.
+Dr. Jennifer Hirshfeld-Cytron is a board-certified physician in OB/GYN and Reproductive Endocrinology and Infertility.
 Her personal practice philosophy stems not only from her clinical expertise but from her experience as a woman and a mother.
 She understands the importance of individualized, comprehensive infertility care.